Resilient-Labs/complex-api2-bootcamp2018c-week07/README.md

 Styling for this project was done using CSS Grid & Flexbox.
 Written in vanilla Javascript using the fetch method to access API.
 Retrieved movie keyword from user, which returned all movies with the keyword in their title, then used the movie title from themoviedb.org's API to call news articles with that keyword with newsapi.org's API.

 ## Lessons Learned:
-Learned to come up with different ways of using an API's property to call another API and access its prooperty.
+Learned to come up with different ways of using an API's property to call another API and access its property.

 ## Examples: